Urban Tranquility

 URBAN TRANQUILITY

-Inspired by both historical context and recent conversations on Hampstead Heath in London — one of the few remaining ‘lungs of the metropolis’ in the 1800s to escape from the noise of the city, this is a research project that explores ways to engage differently with our world.
+Inspired by both historical context and recent conversations on Hampstead Heath in London — one of the few remaining ‘lungs of the metropolis’ in the 1800s to escape from the noise of the city, this project explores ways to engage differently with our world and how this form of escapism is still relevant today.

 URBAN TRANQUILITY

-Inspired by both historical context and recent conversations on Hampstead Heath in London — one of the few remaining ‘lungs of the metropolis’ in the 1800s to escape from the noise of the city, this is a research project that explores ways to engage differently with our world.
+Inspired by both historical context and recent conversations on Hampstead Heath in London — one of the few remaining ‘lungs of the metropolis’ in the 1800s to escape from the noise of the city, this project explores ways to engage differently with our world and how this form of escapism is still relevant today.

 The Questions I asked in the process

-In the hyperconnected digital age,
+In the hyper-connected digital age,

 Can we use screen as a medium to allow a pause?